Katze hat Entzündung im Maul

 • Tilted head posture or frequent head shaking

-• Grinding or chattering of teeth
+• grinding or chattering of the teeth

 • Increased salivation